 When selecting a flavoring oil to add to this cake and cupcake frosting recipe, remember quality matter.
 Tastebuds can definitely tell a high-quality peppermint from a low one.

 Nielsen Massey is my preferred choice and I have this set of vanilla flavorings that is outstanding.
 McCormick flavorings, found in supermarkets, are quite decent and cost-effective.

 Because we want our cupcakes to stay looking the way we intended, consistency is important.
 Whether you added flavoring or not, keep the frosting stiff enough to hold a small peak.
 This is tested by lifting a small amount from the mass on a spoon and tipping it sideways – if the peak slightly curves but stays in place, you are done.

 Though we are done with the stand mixer (or hand mixer) now, we need to do one last step to get the smoothest frosting consistency.
 First, remove the bowl from the stand mixer.
 Use a spatula to press the frosting to the sides to remove the air bubbles.

-I use a J-motion from the center of the bowl and run it up the sides.
+I use a J-motion from the center of the bowl and run it up the sides, similar when making a macaron recipe.
 Turn the bowl a few times, repeating this motion.
 And remember: when placing the frosting into the piping bag, try to limit any space between layers.